Tor Browser for Android has been officially launched with tons of privacy-focused features.

 The main features of Tor Android include tracker blocking to keep all the webpages separate or isolated and automatically delete all the cookies after the app is closed to prevent tracking of user activities.
 It will also allow users access to those websites that have been blocked by regional governments or ISPs while also preventing proxy connections from being bypassed.

 Furthermore, the entire Tor traffic information will be decentralized across a network of servers and will be triple-encrypted.
 Fingerprinting will be prevented unconditionally and all the users will appear identical to surveillance groups, hackers, and ISPs.

-Since Tor browser is Firefox-based, users will be able to enjoy all the convenience of regular web browsing including tabbed browsing.
-The only difference would be that it won’t connect them directly to websites but will do so through encrypted servers to keep user identity and IP addresses are hidden.
+Since the Tor browser is Firefox-based, users will be able to enjoy all the convenience of regular web browsing including tabbed browsing.
+The only difference would be that it won’t connect them directly to websites but will do so through encrypted servers to keep user identity and IP addresses hidden.

 However, the Tor browser will not be available on iOS devices since Apple forces browser companies to use its engine and blocks the necessary computing processes.
 Hence, iOS users will have to resort to the Onion Browser.